myzero1/yii2-theme-adminlteiframe/README.md

     ![](https://github.com/myzero1/show-time/blob/master/yii2-theme-adminlteiframe/screenshot/401.png)

+    You can also use the advanced wysiwyg tool, [https://github.com/yiidoc/yii2-redactor)

 *  ` use ztree `

     use ztree,in ul.
 You can set data-provide="z1ztree" to use it and set data-z1ztree-config='{...} to set it,you can set the primary parameter of ztree in data-z1ztree-config.
 Just add code  as flowlling, in view: